|Nutrition Facts (per serving)|

 Peanut butter cookies have long been a family favorite cookie.
 This recipe produces classic chewy and delicious peanut butter cookie.
-The cookies are pressed with a fork to make the classic ridges.
+The cookies are pressed with a fork to make the traditional criss-cross ridges.

-For soft and chewy cookies, take them out when they begin to brown around the edges.
-Dip them in melted chocolate!
+For soft and chewy cookies, take them out as soon as you notice they are light brown around the edges.
+Try dipping them in melted chocolate or almond bark for extra flavor and an attractive presentation!

 - 1 stick (1/2 cup) butter or margarine, softened